ExtinctStar/smallProcessingProjects/README.md

-# processingProjects
+# smallProcessingProjects
-A place where I can place small processing projects for archiving.
+A place where I can place small Processing projects for archiving.